divilian/frozone/notes/decisions.md

    three bots.
 At end of chat time, the bot names can be sent as HTTP parameters to the survey link, so that questions like "how well did Apple contribute to the conversation?" are populated correctly.
+1. We're going to assume good faith on the part of participants (in terms of participants deliberately sabotaging the experiment).
+1. We'll start at k minutes past the hour.
+We will also allow people to be late (up to n minutes) and we'll privately give them the instructions they missed.  we'll decide on values for k and n on Thursday